 - Ideal for those who prefer a heavier duvet

 A general assumption is that fibre filled duvets are better than those with natural fillings.
 Here at The Fine Bedding Company believe that naturals deserve more credit.
 Duvets with natural fillings are generally more breathable (which means they are more suitable for year round use) and they tend to last longer than fibre filled duvets (due to the resilience of the feather and down when it comes to washing).
 Typically natural duvets are heavier than synthetics so if you like some weight in your duvet, a natural one would be the way to go.

 All of our duvets are manufactured in our purposed built Eco factory in Estonia which gives us full control of our products from conception through to delivery and we pride ourselves on implementing sustainable responsible practices.

-Through responsible sourcing we are create products with a conscience, independently auditing our suppliers for no live plucking and no force feeding.
-All our products are by-products the food industry, much like leather and wool.
+Through responsible sourcing we are creating products with a conscience, independently auditing our suppliers for no live-plucking and no force-feeding.
+All of our products are by-products of the food industry, much like leather and wool.

 We are proud to be the first filled bedding company in the UK to carry out the prestigious Downpass seal across all of our products meaning all natural filling are ethically sourced and come from tightly controlled and traceable supply chains.

 Duvets are often neglected when it comes to washing.
 People regularly wash bed linen but tend to either forget about the duvets inside or consider this as a big chore.
 Besides, who wants to lug a big duvet to the dry cleaners?

 However, it’s perhaps easier than you think to wash bedding.
 Here is The Fine Bedding Company’s definitive guide to how, why and when to wash bedding.